5.1.6 Pulling it all together

 Today, the known electromagnetic spectrum extends over at least 20 orders of magnitude, from gamma rays to very low-frequency radio waves.
 There is no reason to believe that it does not stretch further, but there are practical difficulties in producing significant amounts of electromagnetic radiation at the extremes of frequency.
 Figure 12 shows the entire spectrum, with named regions characterised by their wavelength and frequency.
 The visible part of the spectrum occupies only a tiny fraction of the whole – from 4 × 1014 Hz for red light to 8 × 1014 Hz for violet light.

-Click to view a larger version of figure 12.
+Click to view a larger version of figure 12 (you will need to zoom in after opening it).

 An electromagnetic wave is incident on a filter which absorbs all the electric field.
 Describe the magnetic field beyond the filter.